 Know when to raise your fees

-You might be wondering at what point do you start raising your fees and it’s actually quite simple.
+You might be wondering at what point you start raising your fees; it’s actually quite simple.
 If you’re filling up all your lesson slots each week and have to turn students away then you’re in a position to consider raising your fees.

 You might worry about losing students but have confidence in the quality of the lessons you’re offering.
 If one or two choose not to continue with you then they’ll be replaced with students who are willing to pay your higher rate.